Blog > Freshwater Cultured Pearls: Processing

 Freshwater Cultured Pearls: Processing

-Freshwater Cultured Pearls: The Process of Pearl Farming
+The Precise Process of Pearl Farming

 Freshwater cultured pearls are grown on pearl farms.
 Thousands of oysters are nucleated and then taken well care of during the 2-5 years needed for a pearl to mature.
 A whole bed of oysters can be entirely destroyed by uncontrollable and unpredictable factors, such as: